 1).
 Always keep a good quality coffee around so you're ready whenever guests show up.

 2).
 Keep a selection of sweeteners in your pantry so you'll be ready for different guests needs and desires.
-Sugar, Splenda, Agave Syrup, & honey are good ones to have around.
+Sugar, Splenda, Stevia, Agave Syrup, and honey are good ones to have around.

 3).
 Don't pretend that skim milk is the same thing as cream :) Keep a container of whole cream in your refrigerator, it will last a long time (be sure to check the date when purchasing) it's great to cook with too :) Ask Paula Deen and Ina Garten :)

 4).
-If you know guest will be coming and you'll be serving coffee, have some pastries or cookies to serve with coffee, they don't have to be homemade, just delicious :)
+If you know guests will be coming over and you'll be serving coffee, have some pastries or cookies to serve with coffee, they don't have to be homemade, just delicious :)

 5).
 Sit, enjoy, and languish over coffee with your guests, coffee should be enjoyed and maybe even let in on some wonderful and decadent conversations :)